 You can end your website subscription at any time using one of two methods:

-- Cancel your subscription, which immediately takes your site offline.
+- Cancel your subscription or plan, which immediately takes your site offline.

 - Disable auto-renew, which causes your site to expire at the end of its billing cycle.

 This guide will review both of these methods, alternatives to consider before ending your subscription, and what happens after cancellation or expiration.

 Before ending your subscription, you may want to consider the following: